microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

     cd tensorflow-for-poets-2
     ```

-1. Now use the following command to download the images that will be used to train the model:
+1. Use the following command to download the images that will be used to train the model:

     ```bash
     wget https://topcs.blob.core.windows.net/public/tensorflow-resources.zip -O temp.zip; unzip temp.zip -d tf_files; rm temp.zip